gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

     for non-static models.

 7.  ***Check `//model/frame/@attached_to` graph:***
-    Construct an `attached_to` directed graph for the model with each vertex representing a frame (see [buildFrameAttachedToGraph](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L168)
+    For models that are not static, construct an `attached_to` directed graph with each vertex representing a frame (see [buildFrameAttachedToGraph](https://github.com/osrf/sdformat/blob/sdformat9_9.2.0/src/FrameSemantics.cc#L168)
     in `libsdformat9`):